ltebean/Live/README.md

 Go the the `live-ios` folder, run `pod install`(must use cocoapods 0.39.0)

-Download `IJKMediaFramework.framework` then add it into the project.

-In Config.swift, update the rtmp and websocket server url:
+In Config.swift, update the server url:
 ```
 struct Config {
     static var rtmpPushUrl = "rtmp://139.196.232.10/live/"